 You don’t have to do it by yourself, though.
 You probably know at least one musician friend or family member who you can ask for advice!

-Starting your career in music is quite intricate and requires hard work.
+As you can see, the answer to the question of how to get into music is more complex than you can expect.
 As you can see, there are numerous factors to consider when getting started in the music industry.
 I advise you to take your time and not rush things.
 Once you’ve created a thorough plan, it’s time to get started.
 You will find yourself in various situations over time, but the key is to believe in your craft and keep moving forward regardless of the obstacles you encounter.
 The most important thing is to create high-quality music that will resonate with a large number of people.
 Find your audience and keep them engaged.
 Don’t compare yourself to others because you are unique in your own way, so cherish that uniqueness, and it will be rewarded.